VernitaJ/car_simulation/README.md

 To change difficulty, go to the main menu and click the dropdown and simply choose the difficulty you want, then choose a map.

 Next up we have the _leaderboard_, this is where you can compare your times recorded in the different maps with your friends.
-Try to make it to the top with ! (and then gain bragging rights amongst your friends).
+Try to make it to the top! (and then gain bragging rights amongst your friends).

 ![Leaderboard](/images/leaderboard.PNG)